latenitefilms/website/about-us.md

             <h3>KEVIN LUK / Editor</h3>
             <p>
-              Kevin Luk has been working with LateNite for the last four years as an editor, visual effects artist and all round swiss army knife.
+              Kevin Luk has been working with LateNite for the last five years as an editor, visual effects artist and all round swiss army knife.
 His work as an editor has included the Guy Pearce music video What Makes You Think, the YouTube and Screen Australia funded short